| Glossary of PA Terms - L

 provided onto a surface from a given number of incident

-lumens, equally spread out, will depend upon the area of the
+lumens, uniformly distributed, will depend upon the area of the

 surface and is measured in lux.